emsig/libdlf/README.md

 We welcome contributions of any kind.
 New filters, better documentation, cleverer or easier distribution, typos, you name it.
 Simply open an issue or create a PR!

+If you would like to contribute a filter but do not use GitHub feel free to email them to use, together with the permission to distribute them under the CC-BY-4.0 license, and we'll add them to the library.

 ### New filters